 Women in Harmony – Naomi Russell, conductor

 Women in Harmony, charted in 1975, is a chorus of 16 women formerly known as the Brandon Barbershop Belles.
 One of their original members still sings with the group, exemplifying just how dedicated these singers are!
 This choir belongs to Harmony Incorporated, an international organization of 80 choruses and almost 2500 members that provides training in the art of singing a cappella four-part harmony.
 Women in Harmony meets every Monday evening at Trinity United Church in Brandon; anyone who would like to join them is very welcome!
 For more information regarding membership or bookings, contact director Naomi Russell at 204-726-8569.
-Director Naomi Russell and President Donna Neustaedter will be attending Harmony Incorporated’s annual International Convention and Competition in November in Orlando, FL.
+Director Naomi Russell and President Donna Neustaedter attended Harmony Incorporated’s annual International Convention and Competition in Orlando, FL in November.

 PRAIRIE BLEND MEN'S ChOIR - DEANNA GINN, CONDUCTOR

 Prairie Blend celebrated 15 years in June.
 While there are currently 25 members in the group, conductor Deanna Ginn points out that some 60 singers have come and gone over the years.
 "One of the neat things about choral music," she adds, "is there are so many interesting people from all different facets of life and all at different stages in life.
 We have the privilege of coming together, with the unifying factor being a love of music."
 The group is proud of their diverse repertoire, which includes spiritual, classical, folk and pop, featuring a variety of languages.
 They host an annual Christmas concert and a spring/summer concert, and are continually adding shows around Brandon and Westman, recently playing in Strathclair.
 The choir was recently featured in the Brandon Sun, and you can read the article here.
 Prairie Blend was delighted to share a concert on Sept.
-28 with the Canadian Chamber Choir in their Manitoba Tour.
+28 with the Canadian Chamber Choir in their Manitoba Tour, and now look forward to a repeat Christmas special with das Femmes on Dec.
+14. See the poster elsewhere on this page for all the details.

 Brandon Conservatory Chorale - Elizabeth Grant, conduCtor